olaniyan4m/Thenga-Project/PWA_JS13KPWA_COMPLETE_IMPLEMENTATION.md

 ## **🚀 Ready for Global Deployment!**

-Your Pezela apps now have **complete js13kPWA pattern implementation** and are ready for global app store submission! 🎉
+Your Thenga apps now have **complete js13kPWA pattern implementation** and are ready for global app store submission! 🎉